Wills Power of Attorney Legal Advice How it Works Pricing

 • Other expenses such as a death notice.

-You may have noticed from the list above that these all add up to a high cost.
-However, just remember that you don’t need to hold an elaborate burial or funeral service to give your loved one a personal farewell.
+With this bill to pay in mind, it's important to remember that you don't need to hold an elaborate burial or funeral service to give your loved one a personal farewell and pay respects.
 All that matters is the thought you put into planning the funeral, and how you commemorate the life of a loved one.

 Funeral Planning Checklist